ETH-NEXUS/lab_data_management/README.md

 ## Experiment page
 The experiment page contains several additional tools for data visualization and analysis.

+1. Generate a barcode-file
-1. The experiment page has a tool for creating barcode specifications for the plates.
+The experiment page has a tool for creating barcode specifications for the plates.
 This tool is useful if you need to provide a .csv file with the plate barcode to the Echo device.
 After specifying details such as barcode-prefix ans the sides of the plate, you can download the .csv file with the barcode specifications.